 top of page

-Our unique skin-derived approach, enhanced with deep learning techniques, analyzes and associates the transdermal optical signatures with cardiac conditions in real-time.
+Our unique skin-derived approach, enhanced with deep learning techniques, analyzes and associates the transdermal derived optical signatures with cardiac conditions in real-time.
 This AI-coupled transdermal approach enables the potential application of our platform technology in various emergency care settings and remote monitoring applications.

 Non-invasive assessment of myocardial injury in only